apache/pulsar/site2/README.md

 The markdown file will be automatically converted into a link to /docs/other-document.html (or the appropriately translated/versioned link) once it is rendered.

 This helps when you want to navigate through docs on GitHub since the links there are functional links to other documents (still on GitHub), and the documents have the correct HTML links when they are rendered.

-#### Linking to javadoc of pulsar class
+### Link to javadoc of Pulsar class

 We have a [remarkable plugin](https://github.com/jonschlinkert/remarkable) to generate links to the javadoc for Pulsar classes.
 You can write them in the following syntax: